 Hugs and happy weekend from me and my little nut-snuggler! (←heh)

 - 1 ½ pounds prepared, refrigerated boule dough (using this Master recipe)

 - 6 T unsalted butter, softened

 - ~60 pecan halves

 - zest of 1 large orange

 - pinch of ground black pepper

-- This recipe is so very similar to Jeff & Zoe's recipe as printed here that I can't in good conscience reprint it in full; instead, I'll encourage you read this article start to finish and then follow the Sticky Rolls recipe (at the very bottom of the article) as written, noting that I made the following adjustments:
+- This recipe is so very similar to Jeff & Zoe's recipe as printed here that I can't, in good conscience, reprint here in full; instead, I'll encourage you read this article start to finish and then follow the Sticky Rolls recipe (at the very bottom of the article) as written, noting that I made the following adjustments:

 * double the pecan halves to about 60 (this is accounted for in the ingredients list, above)

 * add orange zest and ground clove to the filling in the quantities noted above